-Last year, more than 23,000 vehicles were stolen in Alberta.
-That’s 63 cars, trucks and SUVs taken every day.
+In 2017, more than 24,800 vehicles were stolen in Alberta.
+That’s 68 cars, trucks and SUVs taken every day.
 Police across the province have also reported a surge in vehicle-related break-ins.

 The good news is that these are often crimes of opportunity, which means they’re preventable.
 Earlier this year, AMA launched the Lock It or Lose It campaign, advising Albertans to lock their vehicle doors and hide their stuff.
 “The rate of vehicle theft in Alberta is staggering,” says Jeff Kasbrick, AMA’s vice-president of government and stakeholder relations.
 “But there’s a lot we can do to prevent it.”